mikedup/demo-rest-w-express4/README.md

 ## API endpoints

+Download [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) for Chrome, and then you can start hitting your local API.

 ### http://localhost:8080/api/bears/

 GET a list of all of the bears in the MongoDB collection

-POST creates a new bear if you pass a key of `name` in the message.
+POST creates a new bear if you pass a key of `name` in the message. (must be `x-www-form-urlencoded`)

 ### http://localhost:8080/api/bears/{{_id}}